PX4/PX4-user_guide/en/peripherals/remote_id.md

 | 2 (blk) | TX (OUT) |      |
 | 3 (blk) | RX (IN)  |      |
 | 4 (blk) | GND      | 0    |

+Note that Cube ID does not support firmware updates in PX4 (only Ardupilot).

+The Cube ID firmware is not compatible with ArduRemoteID and does not currently set `OPEN_DRONE_ID_ARM_STATUS` flags if an Open Drone ID message error is detected.

 ### BlueMark Db201/Db202mav